Brothers Keepers (gang): 2024

 The RCMP's 18-month specialized Federal Serious and Organized Crime (FSOC) investigation into the Brothers Keepers gang concluded in February 2024 with eight Brothers Keepers gangsters being charged with various drug and firearms offences, including the dismantling of a large-scale drug lab which had several kilograms of Percocet, Oxycodone, Xanax, Adderall, Fentanyl and methamphetamine ready for shipment.
 The probe uncovered a murder plot conspiracy by alleged Brothers Keepers gangster Michael Manpreet Johal, which was allegedly targeting rival UN gangster Gagandeep “G Man” Sandhu, who ended up being killed.
-Johal would be charged with murder conspiracy for allegedly plotting to have Sandhu murdered.
+Johal would be charged with conspiracy to commit murder for allegedly plotting to have Sandhu murdered.
 Court filings alleged that Johal conspired with an associate identified only by the online PGP handle “johnwick7,” along with unnamed associates, in the plot to kill Sandhu.

-Three other alleged Brothers Keepers gangsters who were accused of conspiring to murder five other rivals were also arrested, two Abbotsford men – Anmol Sandhu and Navdeep Dhaliwal, both 26 years old and a Surrey man, Gavinder Steven Siekham, 34 years old.
+Three other alleged Brothers Keepers gangsters who were accused of conspiring to murder five other rivals were also arrested, two Abbotsford men – Anmol Sandhu and Navpreet Dhaliwal, both 26 years old and a Surrey man, Gavinder Steven Siekham, 34 years old.

 As part of the drug lab, a significant seizure included 356,000 pills, pill presses and an "industrial-sized drug lab in South Surrey, which could produce 60,000 pills an hour, meaning its operators were likely involved in exportation to Pacific island nations such as Australia and New Zealand, on top of production for the domestic market.
 Police also seized four illegal firearms, over 1,500 rounds of ammunition, and 168 kilograms of precursor chemicals containing fentanyl, benzodiazepines, methamphetamines and Carfentanil", highlighting the operation's scale and its conspiracy for international drug exportation into Australia, New Zealand and Fiji.

 Arrested for the drug lab were Brothers Keepers gangsters Michael Manpreet Johal, Richard Sen, Jagdeep Singh Cheema, Michael David Rast, and Kevin Moebes.
 Jagdeep Cheema had once been an associate of Dhak group gangster Jujhar Khunkhun as well and was a member of the Dhak-Duhre group, a group which is closely allied with the UN gang; however, Cheema had allegedly switched allegiance to the Brothers Keepers/Wolfpack years ago.